 Do you have teeth that are damaged, missing or an uncomfortable bite?

 Restorative dentistry can play an important role in the long-term health, comfort, and stability of your smile.
 Restorative dental treatments can repair and replace teeth to give you back a smile that looks and feels great.
-Dr. Tufa offers the benefit of experienced, consultative dental care in Westborough to help patients enjoy the best possible quality of life.
+Dr. Daljeet offers the benefit of experienced, consultative dental care in Westborough to help patients enjoy the best possible quality of life.
 If you are suffering from poor oral health due to dental anxiety, we offer the convenience of sedation dentistry for completing treatments while feeling relaxed and stress-free.

 - Tooth bonding

 - Dental bridges